hontas/queryStringParser/README.md

 **Note:** If you're on windows, you might have to set an environment variable like `CHROME_BIN=%ProgramFiles(x86)%\Google\Chrome\Application\chrome.exe` to get the chrome launcher to work.
 You can [read about how to do this here](http://www.nextofwindows.com/how-to-addedit-environment-variables-in-windows-7/).

 Open the newly created file `karma.conf.js` in your favorite text editor and add *chai* to frameworks.
-If you're on a mac, you'll want the osx-reporter too, install `npm install -g karma-osx-reporter` and add it to reporters.
+If you're on a mac, you'll want the osx-reporter too, install `npm install karma-osx-reporter` and add it to reporters.

 ```js
 // karma.conf.js